NAMITNS/Best-Restaurants/README.md

 5. Rating & Price range has a moderate positive correlation.
 It can be a deciding factor
 6. Relation between Rating & Number of cuisines is poor.
 Hence number of cuisines cannot be the deciding factor for restaurant rating.
 7. No factors have strong correlation with Rating.
 However, Votes & price range can be considered of having moderate impact on Rating

+All the information gathered here will lead to a better understanding of the data and allow for a better implementation of ML models.